PYTHON-401-MID-PROJECT/Project-Ideas/README.md

 1. Project Title:
    - Provide a clear title for your project.

-2. Project Description:
+2. Project Overview:
    - Give a brief overview of your project idea , explaining its purpose and main features.

-3. libraries:
+3. problem domain:
+   - Acknowledge any individuals, libraries, or resources that have contributed to your project.

+4. Technologies Used:
    - Include any requirements(equipments ex:camira,mic) or api or libraries that you maybe will use it in your project

-8. problem domain:
-   - Acknowledge any individuals, libraries, or resources that have contributed to your project.
+5. Features:
+   - write the distinct functionalities or capabilities of a software system.
+They represent specific tasks or operations that the software can perform to fulfill user needs or requirements.
+Features are the building blocks of a software product and define its functionality.

+6. How to use the app:
+   - clarify will it be GUI desktop app or a web app, how the user will interact with it.

 the structure provided above is a general guideline, and you can customize it based on your project's specific requirements and the information you want to convey to the team.